-Alison Dean has served as our senior vice president, corporate finance since February 2010.
+Alison Dean has served as our executive vice president, chief financial officer and treasurer since April 2013.
+Ms. Dean previously served as our senior vice president, corporate finance from February 2010 until March 2013.
 From March 2007 until February 2012, Ms. Dean also served as our principal accounting officer.
 From March 2007 until February 2010, Ms. Dean served as our vice president, financial controls & analysis.
 From August 2005 until March 2007, Ms. Dean served as our vice president, financial planning & analysis.
 From 1995 to August 2005, Ms. Dean served in a number of positions at 3Com Corporation, including vice president and corporate controller from 2004 to 2005 and vice president of finance - worldwide sales from 2003 to 2004.
 Ms. Dean holds a B.A. in Business Economics from Brown University and an M.B.A. from Boston University.